KaneRoot/libipc-old/docs/libipc.md

 ## What solution?

 MAKE APPLICATIONS, NOT LIBRARIES
   * apps talking to apps

-Create an abstraction for
+Create an abstraction for libraries

-libraries
   * languages, implementations, code modifications in general

-network code
+Create an abstraction for network code
-  * networking: performed by dedicated services
-    - example: TCPd, UDPd, TLSd, HTTPd...
-    - LibIPC is independant from protocols and formats
   * applications think communications are local
+  * networking is performed by dedicated services
+    * examples: TCPd, UDPd, TLSd, HTTPd...
+  * apps are independant from protocols and formats (unless they are fundamentaly network-related)

 ## In practice